nishanth-pvn/Coursera_Capstone/Week4_DataRequirements.md

 - For geolocation of neighborhoods _Python geocoder_ will be used.

-- In order to obtain venues and their categories we will use [FOURSQUARE](https://foursquare.com/)
+- In order to obtain top attractions/recreational facilities in each locality we will use [FOURSQUARE](https://foursquare.com/) API